sorz/moproxy/README.md

 Source/destination address–based proxy selection is not directly supported.
-One workaround is let moproxy bind multiple ports, delegates each port to different proxy servers with `listen ports` in your config, then doing address-based selection on the firewall.
+One workaround is let moproxy bind multiple ports, delegates each port to different proxy servers with `listen ports` in your config, then doing address-based selection on your firewall.

 ### Monitoring
 Metrics (latency, traffic, number of connections, etc.) are useful for diagnosis and customing your own proxy selection.
-You can access these metrics with variety of methods, from a simple web page, curl, to specialized tools like Graphite or Prometheus.
+You can access these metrics with various methods, from a simple web page, curl, to specialized tools like Graphite or Prometheus.

-`--stats-bind [::1]:8080` turn on the internal stats page, via HTTP, on the given IP address and port number.
+`--stats-bind [::1]:8080` turns on the internal stats page, via HTTP, on the given IP address and port number.
 It returns a HTML page for web browser, or a ASCII table for `curl`.

-The stats page only provide current metrics and a few aggregation.
-Graphite (via `--graphite`) or Prometheus (via `--stats-bind` then `\metrics`) should be use if you want the full history.
+The stats page only provides current metrics and a few aggregations.
+Graphite (via `--graphite`) or Prometheus (via `--stats-bind` then `\metrics`) should be used if you want a full history.

 Some examples of Prometheus query (Grafana variant):